Grants Awarded in 2020

 Arts and Culture

-For continued support and expansion of the in-and-out of school Metamorphosis Project at Waterbury’s Children’s Community School.
-The four-week program provides experiential hands-on learning that connects art, nature, science, writing, and social studies/ethics, and gives students a deeper understanding of nature and each other.
+Continued support and expansion of the Metamorphosis Project at Waterbury’s Children’s Community School in the fall of 2020.
+The 4-week program provides experiential hands-on learning that connects art, nature, science, writing, and social studies/ethics, and gives students a deeper understanding of nature and each other.

-To support the work of the Arts and Culture Collaborative of Greater Waterbury (ACC), which promotes, connects, collaborates and advocates for the arts in a 16-town region.
-The artists, performers and people affiliated with the arts benefit from its marketing, advocacy and networking support as it raises awareness of the region’s cultural assets.
+To provide backbone support to the Arts & Culture Collaborative of Greater Waterbury, which promotes, connects, collaborates and advocates for the arts in a 16-town region of about 300,000.

-To support a hand-crafted art journaling class for the Children’s Community School’s third and fourth-graders.
+To lead a hand-crafted art journaling class for the Children’s Community School’s third and fourth-graders in the fall of 2020.
 This program aims to teach artistic expression, social and emotional learning, and literacy through a fun and interactive journaling project, giving students the chance to hone their writing and creative skills.
-The program will also have a professional development component for teachers.
+The program will include a professional development component.

 Cradle to Career

 To support the mentoring program within the region, matching 60 at-risk youth with 60 inspirational adult volunteers.